sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/smart_dad/Qlearner/episode_rewards.png" alt="Running average total reward per episode for Q-learner"></center>

 Finally, here is the Q-learner playing against the smart dad.
+At the beginning of the episode the baby does well to avoid the dad in the bottom right corner and then is rewarded with some berries as they move upwards.
+Again we can see a 2-step loop that the baby gets stuck in.

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/double-Qlearner-dumb.gif" alt="Baby against smart dad following Q-learner policy"></center>